St Columb's Cathedral: Services

 The cathedral has three Sunday services, 8:00 am Eucharist, 11:00 am Sung Eucharist (1st and 3rd Sundays of the month), Matins (all other Sundays of the month), 10:00 am Family Service (4th Sunday of the month) and 4:00 pm Choral Evensong.

 On weekdays Morning Prayer is celebrated Mondays, Wednesdays, Thursdays and Fridays at 10:30 am and on Tuesdays Holy Communion is celebrated with intercessions for the sick.

 The Dean of 19 years, the Reverend William Morton, on 18 September 2016 and was appointed dean of St Patrick's Cathedral, Dublin.
 In the transition period, before the appointment of a new dean, the Bishop of Derry and Raphoe, Ken Good, appointed the Reverend Canon Mervyn T. E. Peoples to assist the cathedral's curate, the Reverend Canon John Merrick.

 On 4 December 2016, Bishop Good appointed the Reverend Canon Raymond Stewart as the new dean of Saint Columb's Cathedral and rector of the Parish of Templemore.
 Canon Stewart was inaugurated on 28 March 2017 at the cathedral by Bishop Good and succeeded the Rev William Morton.

 Dean Stewart has announced his intention to stand down as Dean of St. Columb's Cathedral and Rector of the parish of Templemore and retire from full-time ministry after almost 9 years of service as Dean and 47 years in active ministry in the Diocese of Derry and Raphoe.
 After several battles of ill health.
 The Dean has said his time in active ministry is becoming outdated and looks forward to spending a healthy retirement with his family after almost half a century in active ministry.
 A date for his departure is due to be scheduled by the end of 2025.

+On Sunday 26 April 2026, it was confirmed by the Diocese of Derry and Raphoe that the Reverend Nigel Cairns will become the new Dean of Derry which will now encompass not only St Columb's Cathedral but also St Augustine's Church, located on the City Walls of Derry, not far from the cathedral.
+Reverend Cairns is the current rector of St Augustine's, and this will be the first time that the two churches will now be united under the leadership of one rector.
+It is expected that a Service of Installation will be held in early summer 2026 at which the Dean-elect will formally succeed Very Rev Raymond Stewart who retired at the end of last year.